BrukT/mpls-te/README.md

 ### MPLS-TE

-Since now, every traffic from `Network-A` to `Network-B` and from `Network-C` to `Network-B` would pass from `R2-R5` link based on OSPF best path.
+Since now, every traffic from `Network-A` to `Network-B` and from `Network-C` to `Network-B` is passing through `R2-R5` link based on OSPF best path.
 But by requirements, we have to guarantee at least 60% of bandwidth to high-priority flows.
 If both of them share `R2-R5` link at the same moment, this requirement can not be met.

 Furthermore the links involving `R1-R3-R4-R5` are never used since they represent the longest path for every traffic among the three stub networks.